sjr9d2cxnp-beep/predictive-maint-dash/README.md

 As I wire these together, the goal is an end-to-end demo that shows how connected operations tools create **operational clarity** for frontline teams and leadership.

+## Business Problems This Module Solves

+This module mirrors the real-world predictive maintenance workflows used in fleet, equipment, and industrial IoT environments:

+Reduce unplanned downtime by surfacing failing components early

+Prioritize maintenance work based on risk, not guesswork

+Give non-technical operators a clear, visual explanation of why something is failing

+Turn noisy telemetry (temperature, RPM, vibration, etc.) into a simple scoring model the business can act on

+Show leadership what’s happening across all assets at a glance

+This is the type of demo a Sales Engineer uses during discovery, proof-of-value, and technical validation cycles.

 To run:

 Open terminal